 Don’t get me wrong; I plan ahead, so we are not grabbing a box of cereal every day.
 So, I planned out a breakfast menu.
 To alternate what we are eating.
 It is especially for my daughter.
 I don’t want anyone to tire of our menu, so I mix it up.
 Oatmeal, make-ahead gluten-free pancakes, make-ahead French toast with fruit and cereal is pretty much our menu.
 To mix it up so no one tires of our menu, I add our favorite smoothie now and then.

 Our go-to smoothie recipe is this Strawberry Banana Smoothie.
 It is a power packed breakfast smoothie with plenty of protein from the yogurt and enough fruit to sweeten up your day.
+For a different and amazing flavor try this Pomegranate Banana Smoothie.
+Or check out our Top 10 Blender Recipes.

 I love yogurt in smoothies, and you can really change them up any way you like.
 I enjoy mine par-frozen, so I will use frozen strawberries or frozen bananas.
 It makes it a little thicker, so it takes longer to eat and feels more satisfying that way.